 The decision as to which procedure to utilize for a grievance filed by a student shall be made solely by the university and shall be based on the fact pattern of each particular case.
 Each grievance shall be directed to a specific procedure and shall be accorded only one opportunity to be adjudicated unless the appeal body remands for further review.

-48.1 The instructor of the class is the primary authority with respect to a student's proficiency and final grade in that course.
-A student who believes that his or her final grade reflects a capricious, arbitrary or prejudiced academic evaluation should first discuss the matter with the instructor of the class.
+The instructor of the class is the primary authority with respect to a student's proficiency and final grade in that course.
+Final grade determination shall be consistent with Student Rule 10 Grading.

 A student may appeal an adverse decision concerning a final grade on the grounds that the respondent's decision was arbitrary, capricious or prejudicial.
 In the appeal process, the burden of proof shall be upon the student.

 In this rule, the following words have the following definitions and no other:

 "Adverse decision" means a decision by a faculty member or administrator that negatively impacts the student and for which the student wishes to pursue a grievance under this rule.

 "Arbitrary" means no reasonable factual basis for reaching the conclusion or taking the action.

 "Faculty" means an individual holding a position in which the primary title includes the word "professor," "instructor," "lecturer," or "librarian” regardless of other rank of appointment qualifiers associated with the title.
 Appointments with the word "dean" or "provost" with or without a specified faculty rank higher than assistant professor are normally tenured faculty appointments.

 "Final Grade" means a grade assigned by the instructor at the end of an academic term as defined in Student Rule 10 Grading.
 This does not include other grade designations of I, X, Q, W, and NG.